Tryggve Gran: Personal life

 Gran was married three times.
 Firstly, as "Teddy Grant, formerly Tryggve Gran" on 29 April 1918, in London, to actress Lily St. John (Lilian Clara Johnson) who later starred in The Naughty Princess, marriage dissolved 1921; secondly in 1923 to Ingeborg Meinich (1902–1997) with whom he had two daughters, the marriage dissolved; lastly in 1941 to Margaret Schønheyder, a renowned portrait painter.
 With his last wife, he had a son, Hermann who was born in 1944.

 Gran was also a gifted football player, earning one cap for Norway in 1908.
 This was Norway's first ever international match, and was played against Sweden in Gothenburg.
 Gran played as a striker.
 Sweden beat Norway 11–3.

-Tryggve Gran died in his home in Grimstad, Norway on 8 January 1980 aged 91.
+Tryggve Gran died in his home in Grimstad Municipality, Norway on 8 January 1980 aged 91.
 A memorial was unveiled in Cruden Bay during 1971.
-Gran, together with his third wife Margaret, are buried in the churchyard at Fjære Church in Grimstad.
+Gran, together with his third wife Margaret, are buried in the churchyard at Fjære Church in Grimstad Municipality.